annahosanna/reactor-http3-experiment/README.md

 - POST workflow is to get the form parameters into a `Mono<String>` then to split those encoded form parameters into a `Flux<String>` where each parameter is decoded, then recombine them into a `Mono<String>` in the JSON form of `List<Map<String,String>>` for easy processing.
 - The GET routes and non blocking servers are mostly derived from the examples below.
 The most significant work is the POST handling logic and this readme.(and the research)
 - This program creates HTTP/1.1, HTTP/2, and HTTP/3 servers.
 Each server in turn produces headers to encourage the browser to switch to HTTPS and HTTP/3.
 (Such as redirect port 80 to 443, and set Alt-Svc ma for h2 to 1 sec)
-- `delayElement` is used to meet the stable value delay requirement of Little's Law.
-Finding the sweet spot for this value was trial and error and there may be additional factors that could change the value. (i.e. I do not know if you will get the same results on your system that I do)
 - You can test the latency yourself, but Http/3 appeared to be faster.
 Perhaps sometime I can set up Jmeter for accurate results.
 - This project is only temporary, and I will switch to using Vert.x when Netty supports HTTP/3 (hopefully release 4.2.x), and Vert.x adds HTTP/3 support (hopefully Vert.x 5.x)
 - The project has satisfied the goal of simulating an enterprise application by supporting http/3 and identifying implemenation issues with browsers and servers; and simulating an end to end workflow by reading and writing data to a database